Many pet owners, especially the tech-savvy ones, are increasingly embracing investing in a wireless electric dog fence

-Typically, the light collar will keep zapping until your pooch decides to run back to the safe zone.
+Typically, the light collar will keep zapping until your pup decides to return to the safe zone.
 Fortunately, you can always customize the safe zone radius to fit your specific needs.
 In other words, the uncomfortable zap helps teach your dog that staying far away from home is unacceptable.

 Benefits of a wireless electric dog fence

 Some veterinarians prefer wireless fences over physical dog fences.
 Here are some of the reasons you should invest in a wireless electric fence:

 - Easy to install: You can easily set up your new wireless electric fence in a few minutes.
 You don’t have to use posts and wires during the installation.

 - Safer: The static correction is safer than the electric charge emitted by physical electric fences.
 It doesn’t burn your dog or cause aggressive behaviors.

-- Low maintenance: Since the fence doesn’t include any wires and posts, maintaining its good working condition is not costly.
+- Low maintenance: Since the fence doesn’t include wires and posts, maintaining its good working condition is not costly.
 All you need to do is ensure the special collar and transmitter work perfectly.

 - Works well with multiple dogs: You can sync the transmitter to multiple collars.
 Regardless of the number of dogs in your yard, you’ll experience the same convenience.

-- Affordable: Purchasing a wireless electric fence for your dogs is way cheaper than installing several posts in your yard and erecting a physical fence.
+- Affordable: Purchasing a wireless electric fence for your dogs is cheaper than installing several posts in your yard and erecting a physical fence.
 Hence, it’s a better option in many ways.

 - Portable: As long as there is no issue with your transmitter’s radio signal, you can set up the fence anywhere.
 Everything will seamlessly work as expected.

 Frequently asked questions about wireless electric dog fences

 Are wireless electric dog fences effective?

 A wireless electric fence can safely keep your dog inside your yard without the need to build a physical barricade or fence.
-Once trained, your dog won’t be tempted to leap over the fence.
+Once trained, your dog won’t be tempted to leap over the pet fence.
 The safe zone covers a very high vertical limit.

 Is a wireless electric fence safe for all dogs?